wedesoft/www.wedesoft.de/_posts/2023-08-17-blender-guru-donut.md

 I really enjoyed the tutorial and I hope I will remember the right tool at the right moment when creating models in the future.

+All the time there are people finishing the tutorial and posting it on [r/BlenderDoughnuts][1].

 [1]: https://www.reddit.com/r/BlenderDoughnuts
 [2]: https://www.youtube.com/shorts/pvfVBxYGoJo
 [3]: https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD